brian-watkins/elmer/README.md

 Using subscriptions, your component can register to be notified when certain effects occur.
 To describe the behavior of a component that has subscriptions, you'll need to do these things:

-1. Override the function that generates the subscription using `Elmer.Platform.stub` and replace it with a fake subscription using `Elmer.Platform.Subscription.fake`
+1. Override the function that generates the subscription using `Elmer.Platform.spy` along with `Elmer.Platform.andCallFake` and replace it with a fake subscription using `Elmer.Platform.Subscription.fake`
 2. Register the subscriptions using `Elmer.Platform.Subscription.with`
 2. Simulate the effect you've subscribed to receive with `Elmer.Platform.Subscription.send`